samuelburbulla/dune-mmesh/doc/concepts/moving.rst

   \draw[very thick] (A2) -- (B2) -- (C2);

-There is a second method :code:`moveVertices` that can be used to move all vertices of the triangulation.
-This method is indexed by bulk vertex indices.
+A second method :code:`moveVertices` is available for moving all vertices of the triangulation that is indexed by bulk vertex indices.

-Remark that moving might lead to degeneration of the triangulation, i.e. cells have non-positive volume.
+Remark that moving might lead to degeneration of the triangulation, i.e. cells can have non-positive volume.
 To prevent that, Dune-MMesh is equipped with remeshing routines.

+Adaptation
+**********

+Adaption in DUNE is hierarchical by definition.
+Whenever a grid element is supposed to be refined, it is split into smaller cells belonging to a higher level of the grid hierarchy.
+If all children in the highest refinement level of a grid element are supposed to be coarsenend, the children cells are put together again to form a single father cell one level lower.

-Remeshing is performed in two stages.
+Hereby, the adaptation procedure is performed in two stages:
-First, elements are marked for coarsening or refinement.
+  1. Mark: Grid elements are marked for coarsening or refinement.
-Second, the mesh is adapted.
+  2. Adapt: The elements are adapted due to their markers and discrete functions are restricted or prolongated.

+In Dune-MMesh, due to the moving mesh, non-hierarchic adaptation is inavoidable.
+However, we will try to follow th general DUNE approach of adaptation as good as possible.
+For this reason, we similarily separate the adaptation into the following two stages.

 Mark
 ----